Soh Rui Yong: Early life

 Soh was born in Singapore in 1991.
 Soh's mother is a teacher, and his younger sister Romaine is also an accomplished runner.
 When Soh was at Raffles Institution, he won the A Division individual cross-country title two years in a row.

 Education

 Soh graduated from the University of Oregon in the United States, where he studied business administration.

-Soh has been reading for a law degree at University College London since 2021.
+Soh graduated from University College London with a Law degree in September 2024.
+He was featured as a notable alumni by UCL Laws in April 2025, after breaking the Guinness World Record for fastest ever marathon in a suit at the 2025 London Marathon.

+Soh is currently a Master of Business Administration (MBA) candidate at London Business School.

 Career

+In September 2012, Soh became the fastest Singaporean at the annual Army Half Marathon with a timing of 1:12:25.
+At the half marathon event, his sportmanship was acknowledged by Ashley Liew, a fellow Singaporean athlete, when he stopped mid-way the race to see if Liew needed help after tripping at a carpeted kerb.

 On 14 June 2014, Soh set a new national record for the 10,000m track event at the Portland Track Festival with a timing of 31:15.95, beating the previous record of 31:19:00 set by P.C.
 Suppiah in November 1973.

+2015–2019: SEA Games and Standard Charted Singapore Marathon successes

-Soh won his first marathon gold at the 2015 Southeast Asian Games and became the first Singaporean male marathoner to win back-to-back SEA Games titles when he won gold again at the 2017 Southeast Asian Games despite almost being expelled from the team a week before the race.
+Soh won his first marathon gold at the 2015 Southeast Asian Games and became the first Singaporean male marathoner to win back-to-back SEA Games titles when he won gold again at the 2017 SEA Games despite almost being expelled from the team a week before the race.
+In the 2017 SEA Games, in an act of sportmanship, Soh had offered his drink to Indonesian runner, Agus Prayogo, after Prayogo missed taking his at a designated hydration point.
+However Prayogo declined, reasoning that each runner had his own drink.
+Prayogo clinched silver medal for the race.

 In August 2017, Soh courted controversy when he was given a formal warning by the Singapore National Olympic Council (SNOC).

+Soh has been undefeated since the inaugural Singapore Marathon National Championships, winning in 2017, 2018, and 2019.
+The national championships were not held in 2020 and 2021 due to the COVID-19 pandemic in Singapore, while in 2022, the national championship was dropped from the event.
+The national championship returned to the event in 2023, with Soh winning again.